SausageTaste/Dalbaragi/README.md

 # Control

-Most commands are same on supported platforms unless otherwise specified.
+Most commands are consistent across all supported platforms unless otherwise specified.

 On Android, you can use Bluetooth keyboard or just stick to touch screen control.